Nastyst16/GlobalWaves-Stage-3-Analytics-Recommendations/README.md

         The "currentType" variable i call it "generic", because in it i can store a song or a podcast or an episode.
     I made this generic because i wanted that the set of instructions to be made only once, not three times.

-        In contrast to the stage 1, besides of the required commands, I implemented 2 design patterns: Singleton and Visitor.
+        In contrast to the stage 2, besides of the required commands, I implemented 4 design patterns: Singleton, Factory, Observer and Memento.

-    The Singleton pattern is in the "Collections" classes, there are 7 of them, one for each type of object.
+    The Singleton pattern is in the package "collections" classes, there are 7 of them, one for each type of object.

+    The Factory pattern is sored in the package "commandFactory", there i am creating the commands.

+    The Observer pattern is in the package "notificationsObserver".
+In the artist class i have a variable named notificationService, which is an instance of the NotificationService class.
+The NotificationService class has a list of observers (the user class implements the Observer interface).
+So the user is an observer.
+    This list helps the code know what users should be notified when an artist releases a new album, new merch, new event.

-    The Visitor pattern is in the "inputCommand" package.
+    The Memento pattern is in the package "mementoPattern", this is used for the previous and next page commands.

-        At the end of main, we write everything into the Json file.
+    In my code the currentPage consists in: String currentPage, Object currentRecommendation (this thing is for the loadRecommendation command, i have to know what was the last recommendation made, so i can load it), Playlist recommendedPlaylist, Song recommendedSong, String selectedPageOwner.
+These things are stored in a class named Page, which has every field modifiable, because this is the variable that we are doing operations on.
+    The PageCareTaker class switches between pages, and saves the current page in a stack.
+The PageMemento class is just like a page copy, but it is immutable, so it can't be modified.
+The PageMemento class is used to save the pages in stacks.

+        Lines 132-138: Some strange lines.
+Sorry for them, but for my implementation for parsing the commands at the end (line 148 main) it was impossible for me to have in "Wrapped" class the result field and also the message field.
+If the result is empty i should have the message field, and if the message field is empty i should have the result field.
+So i made a different class for the Wrapped command when i have the result empty, so i can show the message field.
+I know it's not the best solution, but i couldn't find another one.
+I hope you understand.
+So, basically, if i had both fields declared in the Wrapped class, in the json file the both fields are present (not OK).
+I couldnt use JsonIgnore based on a condition.

 ## Project Structure;